BarisPrespects-23849/linktree-backend/README.md

 ---

-This README is now fully GitHub-compatible and includes sections about testing (including the comprehensive test file) and a note about Redis.
-Adjust any details as necessary for your project specifics.
-Let me know if you need further modifications!
+This README file is now fully GitHub-compatible and includes plain-text installation instructions (without dropdowns), comprehensive project details, and testing instructions.
+Adjust any sections as needed for your specific project details before pushing it to your repository.
+Let me know if you need any further modifications!